hyazbek/com.checkout/README.md

 2- check if Amount <= 0

-3- check if the merchant is valid (exists in the database buy comparing MerchantID)
+3- check if the merchant is valid (exists in the database by comparing MerchantID)

 4- Check if currency is valid (exists in the DB)

-5- Check if card exists in the database (by card number), if it doest not, create a new card and add it to the cards table
+5- Check if card exists in the database (by card number), if it does not, create a new card and add it to the cards table

 6- create a transaction object and save it in transactions table with default status